Skip to main content

 About the NAVAL-1 Clinical Trial

 The NAVAL-1 clinical trial is a global, pivotal phase 2, multicenter, open-label, single-arm basket study designed to evaluate the safety and efficacy of the all-oral combination of nanatinostat with valganciclovir in patients with relapsed/refractory (R/R) EBV+ lymphoma.
-The trial will evaluate 6 subtypes of lymphoma (PTCL; ENKTL; EBV+ DLBCL, NOS; PTLD; HIV-associated lymphoma; and Hodgkin lymphoma) with a seventh cohort that will capture patients with other types of EBV+ lymphoma.
+The trial will evaluate multiple subtypes of EBV-associated lymphoma (PTCL; DLBCL; PTLD) with an additional cohort that will capture patients with other types of EBV+ lymphoma.

 43a0b677c247aaae5f40fd709ab5b2b892b92b08-min